Overtime rules to take center stage at NFL Competition Committee meeting - NewsBreak

 To change the rule, 24 of 32 teams would need to agree.

-The Chiefs submitted a similar proposal after an AFC Championship loss to the New England Patriots in 2019 in which they lost without playing an offensive snap in overtime, but it was not adopted.
+The Chiefs submitted a similar proposal after an AFC Championship loss to the New England Patriots in 2019, which they lost without playing an offensive snap in overtime, but it was not adopted.

 If a proposal is adopted, it wouldn’t be the first time the overtime rules changed.